microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 ### What to expect from an experimental feature
 If a component is marked experimental you can expect the following:
-- An example scene demonstrating usage, located under `MixedRealityToolkit.Examples\Experimental` subfolder
+- An example scene demonstrating usage, located under `MixedRealityToolkit.Examples\Experimental` sub-folder
 - Experimental features may not have docs.
 - They probably don't have tests.
 - Experimental features are subject to change.